 Linking Hearts to Homes with PAWsitive Impact

-PAWsitive Impact is an social cause app that is aimed for animal rescues and shelters along with animal lovers that would like to volunteer and donate.
+PAWsitive Impact is a social cause app designed to support animal rescues and shelters, connecting them with animal lovers who want to volunteer or donate.

 Project Details